videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/handling-media/on-off-camera.md

 image: img/videosdklive-thumbnail.jpg
 sidebar_position: 1
 slug: on-off-camera
 ---

 # On / Off Camera - Javascript

-Any participant can turn on or off his camera in the meeting using below methods.
+Participants in the meeting have the ability to toggle their cameras on or off using the methods outlined below.

 ### `enableWebcam()`

-- By using `enableWebcam()` function of `meeting` object, local participant can publish video to other participants.
+- By using the `enableWebcam()` function of the `meeting` object, the local participant can publish their video to other participants.

-- You can call this method when the local participant is not broadcasting any video to others.
+- You can only call this method when the local participant is not broadcasting video to others.

-- You can pass customised video track in `enableWebcam()` by using [Custom Video Track](/javascript/guide/video-and-audio-calling-api-sdk/render-media/optimize-video-track).
+- You can also pass a customised video track in `enableWebcam()` by using [Custom Video Track](/javascript/guide/video-and-audio-calling-api-sdk/render-media/optimize-video-track).

-- Video stream of the participant can be accessed from the `streams` property of `Participant` object.
+- The video stream of a participant can be accessed from the `streams` property of the `Participant` object.

 ### `disableWebcam()`

-- By using `disableWebcam()` function of `meeting` object, local participant can stop publish video to other participants.
+- By using the `disableWebcam()` function of the `meeting` object, the local participant can stop publishing their video to other participants.

-- You can call this method when the local participant is broadcasting any video to others.
+- You can only call this method when the local participant is broadcasting video to others.

 #### Example